Other Consequences of a DUI or Criminal Arrest

 If you have a green card or if you are a permanent resident, a criminal case can delay possible citizenship and in some cases prevent you from becoming a US Citizen.

 If you are not a US citizen you should immediately contacted experienced criminal defense attorney to begin investigation into your defense.
-The experienced lawyers at Ellis B. Klein & Associates have been handling criminal cases involving noncitizens for over 25 years.Entry Into Other Countries
+The experienced lawyers at Klein Burdett & Associates have been handling criminal cases involving noncitizens for over 25 years.Entry Into Other Countries

 If you are placed into the ARD program, or if you were convicted of a DUI, it could affect your ability to enter into another country.
 For citizens travelling abroad with either an open DUI or a conviction, it is always best to call the US Embassy in the country and ask if there are aware whether you can enter the country.
 Canada has a reputation for turning US travelers back who have open cases or prior convictions.